tomedunn/the-finished-book/_theory/encounter-multiplier-p1/encounter-multiplier-p1.md

     \label{eq:encounter-xp-two-npcs-focused}
 \end{equation}

-These two scenarios are visualized in Fig. <a href="#fig:xp-encounter-diagram-single" class="fig-ref">2</a> below, where the area of the blue regions represent the XP that contributes to the total encounter XP from \eqref{eq:encounter-xp-two-npcs-focused}.
+These two scenarios are visualized in Fig. \figref{fig:xp-encounter-diagram-single} below, where the area of the blue regions represent the XP that contributes to the total encounter XP from \eqref{eq:encounter-xp-two-npcs-focused}.

 <figure class="half" id="fig:xp-encounter-diagram-single">
     {% include_relative fig-xp-encounter-diagram-two-npcs-forward-small.html %}
     {% include_relative fig-xp-encounter-diagram-two-npcs-forward-large.html %}
     {% include_relative fig-xp-encounter-diagram-two-npcs-reverse-small.html %}
     {% include_relative fig-xp-encounter-diagram-two-npcs-reverse-large.html %}
-    <figcaption>Figure 2: Graphical representation of the total encounter XP contributions for the two strategies described by Eqn. \eqref{eq:encounter-xp-two-npcs-focused}.
+    <figcaption>Graphical representation of the total encounter XP contributions for the two strategies described by Eqn. \eqref{eq:encounter-xp-two-npcs-focused}.
 The blue regions represent the XP that contributes to the total encounter XP for each strategy.</figcaption>
 </figure>

 Applying this strategy more generally, in encounters where the PCs choose to focus on defeating one NPC at a time, each NPC will only add extra XP to the encounter for the NPC that were defeated before it.
 In terms of Eqn. \eqref{eq:encounter-xp-npcs}, the total encounter XP can be calculated by arranging the NPCs in the order they are expected to be defeated in and applying the following weights to each term,